vehicle-lang/tutorial/src/chapters/4-property-driven-training.md

 correctly classified images goes 38, 38, 37 --- down by one --- while the number proved
 robust falls by four.

-That is worth dwelling on, because it is what one would expect.
-Once the training data is fitted, further optimisation of cross-entropy cannot change which side of the decision boundary those points fall on --- so instead it draws the boundary closer to them, buying ever greater confidence on examples that were already correct.
+This is what one would expect.
+Once the training data is fitted, further optimisation of cross-entropy cannot change which side of the decision boundary the training points fall on, so it draws the boundary closer to them instead, buying greater confidence on answers that were already correct.
 The margin around each point narrows.
-A small enough neighbourhood never notices this, which is why the
+A neighbourhood of radius
-$\epsilon = 0.005$ column is flat; a larger one does, and points that sat comfortably inside the correct region begin to straddle its edge.
-Robustness, on this evidence, is not merely a quantity the task objective neglects.
-It is one the task objective quietly erodes, and the erosion is invisible until the question is asked at a radius wide enough to see it.
-Which is precisely why robustness has to be trained for, rather than hoped for as a by-product of fitting the data well [@madry2017towards].
+$0.005$ is too small to notice; one of radius $0.02$ is not.
+So robustness is not just a quantity the task objective fails to measure.
+It is one the task objective erodes, and the erosion only shows at a radius wide enough to see it [@madry2017towards].
+If we want robustness, it has to appear in the objective itself.

-The $\epsilon = 0.005$ figures therefore say more about the question than about the network.
-At that radius, classifying an image correctly almost guarantees classifying its whole neighbourhood correctly, so the verification is measuring generalisation more than robustness.

-What survives regardless is the shape of the objective.
-Once cross-entropy is satisfied, there is nothing left in it to push the network towards anything it does not measure --- the loss falls sevenfold above while held-out accuracy does not improve at all.
-Robustness is exactly such an unmeasured quantity.
-If we want it, it has to appear in the objective itself.

 **How much room is there to improve?** Before turning to methods, it is worth asking how much of a robustness problem there is to solve, and that depends on $\epsilon$.
 The